The rhino framework

 Error in tidyverse_logo(): could not find function "tidyverse_logo"

-This was a very brief overview of box, so I highly recommend consulting the box website and vignettes.
+This was a very brief overview of box, and I highly recommend consulting the box website and vignettes.
 The rhino website also has a great overview on using box with Shiny apps.14

 Modules